 Meanwhile make the glaze.

-Once the Nipples have been in the smoke for 2 hours Glaze them with a brush/ mop.
+Once the Nipples have been in the smoke for an hour Glaze them with a brush/ mop.

 Crank the heat up to 325f/ 160C for about 45mins to 1hr till the internal temp is 165F/ 73C and the bacon crisp, re-glaze every 20 mins or so to build up a glossy layer.